qkniep/superseedr/CONTRIBUTING.md

 If you’d like to contribute code:

+1.  **Discuss your changes first:** Before writing extensive code, please open an issue to discuss your proposed changes, especially regarding:
+    *   **Importance/Priority:** Why is this change important now?
+    *   **Protocol/Architecture Compliance:** How does it fit into the existing design and protocols?
+    *   **Security Implications:** Are there any security considerations or impacts?
-1. Fork the repository
+2. Fork the repository
-2. Clone your fork locally
+3. Clone your fork locally
-3. Create a new branch for your change
+4. Create a new branch for your change
-4. Make your changes
+5. Make your changes
-5. Run `cargo build` and `cargo test`
+6. Run `cargo build` and `cargo test`
-6. Open a Pull Request with a clear description
+7. Open a Pull Request with a clear description

 Please follow existing code style and conventions.